-At Injury Justice Law Firm, we specialize in representing individuals who get injured in trip and fall accidents due to the cracked, defective or dangerous sidewalks, uneven pavements, or mis-striped parking lots.
+At Injury Justice Law Firm, we specialize in representing individuals who get injured in trip and fall accidents due to cracked, defective, or dangerous sidewalks, uneven pavements, or mis-striped parking lots.

 Oftentimes, unsuspecting pedestrians step into traps expecting to find a flat, even surface only to feel a slope, a tilt, or worse yet, to trip over an object negligently left behind by a company, entity, or contractor whose job it was to create a safe walking surface.

 If you or your loved one fell and got injured as a result of such a defect, the attorneys at Injury Justice can help with getting medical treatment.
 We will vigorously advocate on your behalf to allow you to focus on your health while obtaining the maximum possible recovery in your case.

 Don't wait!
 Time is often of the essence, as the sidewalks and other public areas are maintained by the city, and are therefore subject to the shorter statute of limitations.

 In our experience handling trip and fall injury cases in California, we have developed unique expertise and relationships with reputable experts in the field, allowing us to devise creative strategies to maximize the potential outcome as quickly and efficiently as possible.
 We prepare every case as if it was going to trial.
 Because if you want peace, you have to be ready for war.